LucasTomalack/LucasTomalack/README.md

 - 🔭 I’m currently working on **personal projects**

-- 🌱 I’m currently learning **Java to be a future developer, Python for data analytics and image processing**
+- 🌱 I’m currently learning **Java, SpringBoot and JSF to be a future developer, Python for data analytics and image processing**

 - 📫 How to reach me **lucastomalack@gmail.com**